 As a man of taste he declares The Temptations [view vid] the best group ever and Motown the greatest record company ever.
 When G&H formed Philly Int in 1971, they set up MFSB as the in-house band, a pool of 30 musicians exactly as the Funk Brothers were for Berry Gordy.
 “Motown was the blueprint for what we did.
 The Motown sound was so powerful, everybody wanted it.
 But we wanted our own sound [view vid]”.
 Here in MFSB’s The Sound of Philadelphia we hear the driving bass, hi-hat rhythms and lush orchestration that defined what came to be called disco in the eternal battle between rock guitars and dancing feet.
 The JazzFM interview continues on New Year’s Day.

-❚ AMONG VINCENT’S FANS TODAY is the young black British mixer-producer Fitzroy Facey, himself a veteran of the National Soul Weekenders at Caister holiday camp, instigated in 1979 by Vincent and still going strong (see video below).
+◼ AMONG VINCENT’S FANS TODAY is the young black British mixer-producer Fitzroy Facey, who describes himself as a religious listener to Robbie Vincent’s radio shows through the late 1970s and early 80s.
+It was 1979 when Robbie helped instigate the National Soul Weekenders at Caister holiday camp, which are still going strong (see video below).
 In a recent interview for his magazine The Soul Survivors (edited extract at JazzFM), Fitzroy acknowledged that Vincent has been as important as some of the artists he has interviewed because he touched so many people’s lives, to create the “one nation under a groove” [view vid].

 Robbie: My phone-in show helped here as I suffered a lot of abuse and would not tolerate racism or bigots.
 I’m very proud to have stood up to those views and the great uniter is music, which is a universal language.